Cardiac glycoside

-Classification

-General structure
+Chemistry

 The general structure of a cardiac glycoside consists of a steroid molecule attached to a sugar (glycoside) and an R group.
 The steroid nucleus consists of four fused rings to which other functional groups such as methyl, hydroxyl, and aldehyde groups can be attached to influence the overall molecule's biological activity.
 Cardiac glycosides also vary in the groups attached at either end of the steroid.
 Specifically, different sugar groups attached at the sugar end of the steroid can alter the molecule's solubility and kinetics; however, the lactone moiety at the R group end only serves a structural function.

 In particular, the structure of the ring attached at the R end of the molecule allows it to be classified as either a cardenolide or bufadienolide.
 Cardenolides differ from bufadienolides due to the presence of an "enolide," a five-membered ring with a single double bond, at the lactone end.
 Bufadienolides, on the other hand, contain a "dienolide," a six-membered ring with two double bonds, at the lactone end.
 While compounds of both groups can be used to influence the cardiac output of the heart, cardenolides are more commonly used medicinally, primarily due to the widespread availability of the plants from which they are derived.

-Classification

 Example of the chemical structure of oleandrin, a potent toxic cardiac glycoside extracted from the Oleander bush.

 Cardiac glycosides can be more specifically categorized based on the plant they are derived from, as in the following list.
 For example, cardenolides have been primarily derived from the foxglove plants Digitalis purpurea and Digitalis lanata, while bufadienolides have been derived from the venom of the cane toad Rhinella marina (formerly known as Bufo marinus), from which they receive the "bufo" portion of their name.

-Below is a list of organisms from which cardiac glycosides can be derived.
+Below is a list of organisms from which cardiac glycosides can be derived: